 Review of this policy will be conducted annually.
 Specific problems that members of the community want reviewed should be sent to the Department of Human Resources.
-The goal of the University to achieve an environment as close to smoke-free as practically possible will ensure a reasonably safe environment for employees, students, and visitors.
+The goal of the University to achieve a smoke-free environment that will contribute to a safety and health of all employees, students, and visitors.